omniowl/itu-joystick/README.md

 # Introduction
-This is the joystick example made for the ITU Joystick setup.
+This is the Joystick example made for the ITU Joystick setup.
 This is just some barebones documentation.

 ## Please Note
 All of the input is handled like Joystick Buttons, even the stick.
 The reason for this is because whoever produced the Arcade Stick must have been overworked or something, because the axis goes from 1 to -2 which makes no sense at all.
 So to combat this we turned the stick into buttons.
 This doesn't actually matter because there is no in-between states on this stick like you'd find on an Xbox360 controller for example.
 It's 1 or 0.
 Go or No Go.
 The Black button is reserved as a "Start" button.
-It should only be used to access a menu to get out of the game, not as a playable button.
+It should only be used to access a menu to get out of the game or otherwise options menu, not as an action button.

 ## Button Mappings to Unity
 The board itself which controls all the input has two sides; P0 and P1.
 P0 is Player 1 and P1 is Player 2.
 However there is a catch;